austinzheng/austinzheng.github.io/_posts/2015-09-29-swift-generics-pt-2.md

 Our `transform` method is generic, and resides within the generic type `Result`.
 In addition to the type parameters `T` and `U` defined by `Result`, we also have access to the type parameter `V` defined by the generic method itself.

 Be aware that 'shadowing' type parameters (for example, if the method had defined `U` instead of `V`) can lead to cryptic error messages.

+When invoking a generic function, it isn't necessary to explicitly specify what types you want the type parameters to take on.
+The compiler's type inference engine automatically deduces this information by examining the argument and return types:

+{% highlight swift %}
+// Example use of the 'duplicate:numberOfTimes:' function defined earlier.
+// T is inferred to be Int.
+let a = duplicate(52, numberOfTimes: 10)
+{% endhighlight %}

+In fact, attempting to explicitly set the type parameters will cause an error:

+{% highlight swift %}
+// Does not compile
+// Error: "Cannot explicitly specialize a generic function" let b = duplicate<String>("foo", numberOfTimes: 5)
+{% endhighlight %}

 ## Associated types